Free Galaxy Z Flip Government Phone: What Lifeline Can Actually Get You in 2026

 - Veterans Pension or Survivor Benefits

-- Federal Pell Grant (current award year)
+- Federal Pell Grant (current year)

 - Bureau of Indian Affairs General Assistance